neurospin/brainomics/bioresource/README.md

 ```

-3: Edit and run the below bash jobs in paralle.
+3: Edit and run the below bash jobs in parallel.

 ```